The Path to N$^3$LO Parton Distributions: Approximate N LO evolution

 The remainder terms, $\widetilde{\gamma}_{\rm ns, \pm}^{(3)}(N)$, are expanded over the set of eight functions $G^{{\rm ns},\pm}_\ell(N)$ listed in Table~\ref{tab:functions_interpolating}.
 The coefficients $b^{\rm ns,\pm}_\ell$ (defined in Eq.\eqref{eq:gamma_residual_basis}) are determined by imposing that the values of the eight moments given in Ref.~\cite{Moch:2017uml} be reproduced.
 The set of functions $G^{{\rm ns},\pm}_\ell(N)$ is chosen to adjust the overall constant ($\ell=1$), model the large-$N$ behavior ($2\le \ell\le 5$) and model the small-$N$ behavior ($\ell=6,7$), consistent with the general analytic structure of fixed order anomalous dimensions~\cite{Ball:2013bra}.
 Specifically, the large-$N$ functions are chosen as the logarithmically enhanced next-to-next-to-leading power terms ($\ln^k(N)/N^2$, $\ell=2,3,4,5$) and the small-$N$ functions are chosen as logarithmically enhanced subleading poles ($1/(N+1)^k$, $\ell=6,7$) and sub-subleading poles ($1/(N+2)$ or $1/(N+3)$, $\ell=8$).
 The last element, $\ell = 8$, is chosen at a fixed distance from the lowest known moment, $N=2$ for $\gamma_{{\rm ns},+}^{(3)}(N)$ and $N=1$ for $\gamma_{{\rm ns},-}^{(3)}(N)$.

 In Fig.~\ref{fig:nsgamma} we plot the resulting splitting functions $P_{{\rm ns},\pm}^{(3)}(x)$, obtained by Mellin inversion of the anomalous dimension.
 We compare our approximation to the approximation of Ref.~\cite{Moch:2017uml}, for $\alpha_s=0.2$ and $n_f=4$, and also show the (exact) NNLO result for reference.
 Because the splitting function is a distribution at $x=1$ we plot $(1-x)P(x)$.
 The result of Ref.~\cite{Moch:2017uml} also provides an estimate of the uncertainty related to the approximation, shown in the figure as a band, and we observe that this uncertainty is negligible except at very small $x$.
-As we include further constraints on the small-$x$ behavior, the uncertainty on the approximation becomes negligible, and consequently, as mentioned in Sect.~\ref{sec:general_strategy} above, we take $n^{{\rm ns},\pm}=k^{{\rm ns},\pm}$ in Eq.~(\ref{eq:gamma_residual_basis}).
+As we include further constraints on the small-$x$ behavior, the uncertainty on the approximation becomes negligible, as it can be checked by comparing results obtained by including increasingly more information in the construction of the approximation.
+Consequently, as mentioned in Sect.~\ref{sec:general_strategy} above, we take $n_H=0$ in Eq.~(\ref{eq:gamma_residual_basis}).